Skip to main contentScroll Top

 Read the dedicated article on Ko Kradat

-To end this day, we were first going to sit down at the hotel restaurant The Cinnamon Art Resort and Spa, which also has a good reputation for offering a nice setting for taking photos.
+To end this day, we were first going to sit down at the restaurant of The Cinnamon Art Resort and Spa hotel , which also has a good reputation for offering a nice setting for taking photos.

 Which is quite true!
-Here we have a view of Ko Chang opposite, Ko Kradat visible to the right, and this long jetty that begins in the mangrove, called Cinnamon Boardwalk.
+Here we have a view of Ko Chang opposite, Ko Kradat visible on the right, and this long jetty which begins in the mangrove, named Cinnamon Boardwalk.

 The hotel is quite stylish too, although opinions seem to vary a bit.
 I can imagine some people complaining that the beach isn't suitable for swimming there.
 The water is shallow.
-We each had a drink after the photo shoot and then decided to spend our last evening on the...
-Ao Suan Yai Bay.
+We each had a drink after the photo shoot, then decided to spend our last evening in Ao Suan Yai Bay.

-→ Note that now, for visitors not staying at the hotel, they require a Entrance fee of 50 baht to access the pontoon.
+→ Note that now, for visitors not staying at the hotel, they require an entrance fee of 50 baht to access the pontoon.

 When we arrived at the large beach of Ao Suan Yai (sometimes spelled Ao Soun), still deserted in the early evening, we witnessed the last rays of daylight, the red sun sinking behind the coconut palms.
 Fittingly, this beach is also nicknamed "Long Sunset Beach"!

-Before our delicious evening meal, we sipped cocktails during happy hour.
-And we were right to do so, as we were about to attend a small show of jugglers and fire eaters (presumably coming from Cambodia, not far from there).
+Before our delicious evening meal, we sipped cocktails while enjoying happy hour.
+And we were right to do so, as we ended up watching a short show of jugglers and fire-eaters (apparently from Cambodia, which is nearby).

 This has become very common on the beaches of Thailand in recent years, but it adds a little something extra, especially here in Ko Mak where there is ultimately very little activity.